How to Stack and Store Firewood

 Pick a storage location close to your home so your trips out to grab more wood aren’t too much of an inconvenience.
 If you plan on burning a lot of wood and making frequent trips to your woodpile, consider investing in a wheelbarrow.

 Don’t pile your firewood on dirt or grass.
 If you have to, you can always elevate the firewood by laying two to four parallel boards as a solid base for your stack.
-You could also buy an outdoor firewood rack or even build your own.
+You could also buy outdoor firewood racks or even build your own.

 You’ll also need to cover your firewood stack to keep it dry and safe from the elements.
 The simplest way is throwing a tarp over it.
 To keep the tarp from flying off with a gust of wind, tie it down or anchor it with bricks or spare logs.
 Make sure you leave the sides of the stack uncovered so that air can flow through.